by Martin Maenza, partially adapted from “Together Again for the First Time,” Hawk and Dove #2, by Barbara and Karl Kesel and Rob Liefeld

 “That’s cool.
 I can respect that.”
 Charley took a swig of his soda.
 “So, you seen Lilith lately?
 I don’t have a number for her, but I wanted to extend an invite to her as well.”

 “Yeah, Lilith’s one of those folks that are hard to keep up with.
-She’s recently discovered her roots, went all Olympian, and has been trying break up the rise of the Children of the Sun.
-When I see her next, I’ll tell her you asked about her.”
+She’s recently discovered her roots, went all Olympian, and has been trying to break up the rise of the Children of the Sun for the last few months. (*) When I see her next, I’ll tell her you asked about her.”

 “Yeah, give her my best, and pass the invite along to her, too,” Charley said as the wind began to let out of his sails.
 He snatched the pad of paper and pen off the table and crossed off two of the three names listed there.
 The only one remaining untouched was Betty Kane.

-In the sub-basement under Gabriel’s Horn, Hank helped Mal with connecting up the last of the computer equipment.
+In the subbasement under Gabriel’s Horn, Hank Hall helped Mal Duncan connect the last of the computer equipment.
 “Hope Karen didn’t give you too much grief about all this,” Hank said as he placed the monitor down on the stand.

 “Well, it took a bit of special coercion, if you know what I mean,” Mal said with a wink.